thew44/gpghelper/README.md

 > **Note:** if you are using the cygwin flavor of GPG, this tool is not for you.

 ## Prerequisite
 Install GPG4WIN with GnuPG version 2.2.4.
+GnuPG bin directory must be in the PATH.
 If you like to build the software on your own, you will need [Qt](https://www.qt.io/) 5.6.1.
 The tool basically parses gpg outputs, so gpgme is not required.